 Pharmacovigilance is the science and activities relating to the detection, assessment, understanding, and prevention of adverse effects or any other drug-related problems.
-The IHS pharmacovigilance program is a component of the National Pharmacy and Therapeutics Committee (NPTC) that is focused on performance improvement activities and evaluations of formulary decisions to promote medication safety and rational medication use.
+Pharmacovigilance is a component of the National Pharmacy and Therapeutics Committee (NPTC) that is focused on performance improvement activities and evaluations of formulary decisions to promote medication safety and rational medication use.

-Adverse Drug Events (ADE) should be documented in the patient’s medical record.
-If the ADE is serous or unexpected, it will be reported to the MedWatch reporting program or the Vaccine Adverse Event Reporting System (VAERS) as described in the Indian Health Manual.
+Adverse Drug Events (ADE) should be documented in the patient’s medical record or reported to MedWatch or the Vaccine Adverse Event Reporting System (VAERS).Learn More

 Medication Safety Resources